caramel-juni/juni-blog/content/posts/0/splunk-forwarder.md

-    # 💛 *Best of luck, I hope this helps some people and avoids too much keyboard-bashing!* 💛
+💛 ***Best of luck, I hope this helps some people and avoids too much keyboard-bashing!*** 💛

+---

+**DISCLAIMER:** *I would consider this a LEGACY POST of mine, written a long time ago.
+Please excuse any typos, errors or lapses in memory/judgement - as it was added to the site from the archives, just to put everything in one place.
+Thankq for your understanding 🙇‍♀️*

+---